joelbarton-io/JS225/studyGuide/ec.md

 ### Special Note on Arrow Functions

-- Arrow functions do not possess their own `this` binding.
+- Arrow functions do not possess their own `this` binding
-- they inherit `this` (and thus, receive their e.c.) from the enclosing lexical scope where they are defined at the time of their definition (`this` is not determined "lexically")
+- they inherit `this` (and thus, receive their e.c. implicitly) from the enclosing lexical scope _where_ they are defined at the _time_ of their definition

+> "the value of this when using an arrow function is the current value of this in the calling function"

+- note: the execution context of an arrow function is **not** determined "lexically"; since `this`' value depends on both a program's state at time of definition + the lexical scope of the definition at time of definition

+### Special Note on scope vs execution context (`this`)

+- the rules which govern `this` are distinct from the rules that govern variable scope
+- we can think of execution context as both an object and the executing code's variable environment

 ### Key Takeaway

-- different execution contexts exist and are often represented by objects
-- all functions execute "within" these context objects
-- being able to track and understand execution context is extremely important in JS since JS functions are _first class_ and as such can _pass through_ and execute in different contexts throughout a program
+- being able to track and understand execution context is extremely important in JS since JS functions are _first class_ and as such can _pass through_ and execute in different contexts throughout a program's